iamcsharper/WG12864A-image-generator/README.md

 # WG12864A-image-generator
- FFMpeg-based node.js app to generate Arduino binary images for WG12864A
+ A Node.js program to generate binary image data for WG12864A from any video